NekkidBear/weekend-sql-to-do-list/README.md

 ## Description

 This is a simple to-do list application built with Node.js, Express, and PostgreSQL.
 The application allows users to add tasks to a list, mark tasks as complete, and delete tasks from the list.

-The purpose of this project was to create a full-stack application using the technologies mentioned above.
 The application demonstrates the ability to create server routes to handle HTTP requests, interact with a PostgreSQL database to create, read, update, and delete records, and dynamically update the DOM on the client side based on user interaction and server responses.

 ## Installation